 Onto the details.

 First and foremost you have to make an initial impact and with a Harry Potter theme there was never a question than to have a platform 9 3/4 with a ‘wall’ you could disappear into.
-Cue a white sheet, a sponge and some brown paint.
+Cue a white sheet, sponge and some brown paint.
 This is also where we learnt that a sheet is in fact permeable and meant days and days of scrubbing the kitchen floor of said paint!
 Totally worth it as Eva thought this was the best bit.
-We also managed to hang it in the little porch so as not to have people head butting the door as they walked through (not the best way to greet your guests) I then made a sign with a peace of card, paint and google images, this is also where my colour mixing skills had to come into play to get just the right colours, harder than it seems I tell you!
+We also managed to hang it in the little porch so as not to have people head butting the door as they walked through (not the best way to greet your guests) I made a sign with a piece of card, paint and google images.
+This is also where my colour mixing skills had to come into play to get just the right colours, harder than it seems I tell you!

 In the lounge we made the Hogwarts letters coming out of the fireplace which again I thought made a real statement and set the scene nicely.
 I hand wrote on envelopes the address, used a red leftover Christmas candle and a penny to make a wax seal and hung them by threading through simple sewing cotton which was the closest to invisible you could get.
-We hun it from the fireplace to the light shade and then dotted them around the room too (you might just about see one in the plant in this picture here)
+We hung it from the fireplace to the light shade and then dotted them around the room too (you might just about see one in the plant in this picture here)

 The next big thing was the ‘flying’ keys I hung with white cotton from the door frame between the lounge and dining room.
 The keys are wooden ones that you can get in a pack from most craft stores for about £1.
 I spray painted them gold and stuck feathers on the back that you can get in a pack for £1 from places like hobby craft or the range (this is where almost all of my supplies come from).
 I hung them at differing heights all the way along.
 I did order some proper brass little keys but found the wood worked better as they were lighter to hang and also as they were in a doorway they would inevitable get knocked about a million times in an afternoon and not only would they not fall off but they wouldn’t ping anyone on the head too sharply either.
 Always a bonus when you can send children home unharmed from a birthday party isn’t it?